-5.6 Suction Line It may be desirable to replace the suction line for one of several reasons.
-The suction line may be worn, cut, contaminated, or oth- erwise damaged; it should be periodically inspected for damage.
+5.6 Suction Line

+It may be desirable to replace the suction line for one of several reasons.
+The suction line may be worn, cut, contaminated, or otherwise damaged; it should be periodically inspected for damage.
 In critical sampling, it may be necessary to replace the suction line between sampling programs to avoid cross contamination.
-When sampling site conditions change, it may be necessary to replace the suction line with a different diameter or type of line (vinyl or PTFE).
+When sampling site conditions change, it may be necessary to replace the suction line with a different diameter or type of line (vinyl or Teflon).
 The vinyl suction line contains a very low PPM (parts per million) level of phenols.
-If this affects your samples, use the PTFE line.
-5.6.1 Cleaning Suction Line The suction line and the remainder of the pump tube system should be cleaned occasionally.
-5.6.2 Replacement Vinyl Line Replacement vinyl suction lines are available from Teledyne Isco in two forms.
-First, a complete suction line, with weighted strainer and tube coupling, is available in 10 ft and 25 ft lengths for each of the /4-inch and /8-inch ID (Inside Diameter) vinyl suction lines.
-Second, bulk suction line in the /4-inch ID and /8-inch ID vinyl tube is available in 100- and 500-foot rolls (see Appendix B).
+If this affects your samples, use the Teflon line.

+5.6.1 Cleaning Suction Line

+The suction line and the remainder of the pump tube system should be cleaned occasionally as described in Section 5.2.1.

+5.6.2 Replacement Vinyl Line

+Replacement vinyl suction lines are available from Teledyne Isco in two forms.
+First, a complete suction line, with strainer and tube coupling, is available in 10 ft. and 25 ft. lengths for each of the 1/4 inch and 3/8 inch ID (Inside Diameter) vinyl suction lines.
+Second, bulk suction line in the 1/4 inch ID and 3/8 inch ID vinyl tube is available in 100 and 500 ft. rolls.